ahaanlimaye/subscript/README.md

 # SubScript

-A Chrome extension for learning Hindi through YouTube videos with real-time translations.
+SubScript is a Chrome extension that transforms YouTube into an interactive language learning tool.
+It provides real-time AI-powered translations, explanations, and chat for any language with captions—right on top of your video.

-## Features
+## Features (MVP)

-- Automatically detects when Hindi is being spoken in YouTube videos
+- **Works on any YouTube video with captions**
-- Pauses video after a configurable number of sentences
+- **Pauses video after a configurable number of sentences**
-- Provides both word-by-word literal translations and natural English translations
-- Integrates with OpenAI's API for high-quality translations
-- Works with YouTube's auto-generated captions
+- **AI-powered translation and explanation overlay**
+- **Interactive chat:** Ask follow-up questions, get grammar breakdowns, or request examples—just like ChatGPT
+- **Conversation caching:** Each video chunk's chat is saved and restored if you revisit it
+- **"Refresh Chat" button:** Start a new conversation for any chunk at any time
+- **Markdown-formatted, readable AI responses**
+- **Draggable, resizable, and persistent overlay**
+- **Robust caption fetching with retry and reload logic**
+- **Settings and OpenAI API key stored securely in Chrome storage**

 ## How It Works

+1. Enable SubScript and enter your OpenAI API key in the extension popup
-1. Turn on the extension while watching a Hindi YouTube video with captions enabled
+2. Play any YouTube video with captions enabled
-2. SubScript watches for new captions and counts sentences
-3. After your configured number of sentences, the video automatically pauses
+3. SubScript monitors captions and pauses the video after your chosen number of sentences
-4. A translation panel appears showing:
+4. An overlay appears with:
-   - The original Hindi text
+   - The original text
-   - A word-by-word literal translation (great for learning vocabulary and structure)
+   - Romanized version (if applicable)
-   - A natural English translation (for understanding meaning)
+   - English translation
+5. Chat with the AI: ask questions, get explanations, or continue the conversation
-5. Click "Continue" to resume the video
+6. Click "Continue" to resume the video, or "Refresh Chat" to start over for that chunk

 ## Installation

-### From Chrome Web Store (Coming Soon)

-1. Visit the Chrome Web Store page for SubScript
-2. Click "Add to Chrome"
-3. Follow the installation prompts

 ### Manual Installation (Developer Mode)